 Tuition and Financial Aid

 TuitionThe 2015 tuition for UPPER SCHOOL boarding students was $8,100, which covered tuition, room and board, and a medical insurance policy.
-UPPER SCHOOL day students may take one, two, or three courses at a fee of $1,250 per course, which covers tuition, meals, and a medical insurance policy.
+UPPER SCHOOL day students took one, two, or three courses at a fee of $1,250 per course, which covered tuition, meals, and a medical insurance policy.
 The Academic Approach® SAT Preparation course is an optional extracurricular course and required an additional $995 fee.

 ExpensesIn addition to the above charges, each student should bring at least $700 for books, supplies, optional excursions, personal laundry, and incidentals.
 We strongly advise that students enroll in our on-campus pre-paid spending account (LionCard) to avoid having large amounts of cash in dormitory rooms.
 Students may also use an automatic teller machine (ATM) located on campus.
 Further details about the LionCard will be available to accepted students prior to the start of the session.